 How to avoid leaving someone you love: Step 1

-Instead of thinking about how to break up with someone, you’ve switched your focus to how to make your relationship better.
+Instead of thinking about how to break up with someone or to start to prepare to get over a painful breakup, you’ve switched your focus to how to make your relationship better.
 Proper communication is going to be your best friend right now.

 You two can even write lists to clearly outline what you feel could use some improvement.
 Once you’ve both prepared this, come up with solutions together, as a team.
 Rather than leave someone you love, use that love as motivation to make things better than ever.

 Ensuring you don’t have to worry about leaving someone you love: Step 2